hashkat/hashkat/docs/tutorial02.md

 ## Running a New Simulation

 At the end of Tutorial 1, we had run a simple network simulation and studied its output.
 You now have the knowledge to run your own simple networks and analysis of those networks.
-However, you will find that after modifying INFILE.yaml to your own specifications, and typing the commands to run the simulation:
+However, you will find that after modifying INFILE.yaml to your own specifications, and typing the command to run the simulation:

-`hashkat_pre.py`

-`hashkat`
+`run.sh`

 you will find that the simulation is not running properly.
 Though it looks like it's about to run, no new simulation is created, and no more data is collected.
 Inside the output directory you will find that nothing has changed from your previous simulation.